rajeevpanwar/Vix-Volatility-Predictor/README.md

 I aim to fine-tune the predictor and identify critical thresholds that can serve as 'triggers' for traders (subscribing to my app).
 Alerts would be generated when 'relative' volatility changes help identify start of high 'fear' cycles aka buying opportunities and low 'fear' cycles aka sell high and sit on cash

-The END GOAL - use VIX to 'directionally' predict which way the market is going (of course in the short run) so traders can factor in VIX into decision making
+The END GOAL - develop a trading bot that weighs trading approaches by predictions of volatility.
+Develop 15 day rolling prediction based on an series of LSTM's that predict for narrow bands of movements in the  VIX to 'magnitudely' predict market movements and then leave it to the sensibility of an average Joe to decide whats selling around him, whats not, who's talking about stuff more on their social media feeds, what are folks worried about!!! etc.

+"in rolling seas are magnificients beasts of the ocean found" aka traders should factor the VIX in their decision making

 To conclude: